Control of reactive collisions by quantum interference

-Universal reaction rates and losses are determined only by quantum reflection of the long-range potential and do not provide any information about the ``real chemistry'' at short range.
-Therefore, to find and characterize non-universal molecular systems is a major goal of the field \cite{ZwierleinNaK,narb,rbcs_below_univ,caf_mwshielding,li2,rb2}.
-However, in most of the cases studied, the deviation is only by a factor of $2{\sim} 4$ and their interpretation requires an accurate density calibration which was not always performed.
-Some studies showed inelastic rates well below the universal limit, without any resonances \cite{caf_rb,bosonic_nakk,li2_tout} which can provide only an upper bound for $y$ and leaves $q$ undetermined.
+Universal reaction rates are determined only by quantum reflection of the long-range potential and do not provide any information about the ``real chemistry'' at short range.
+Therefore, discovery and characterization of nonuniversal molecular systems are major goals of the field \cite{ZwierleinNaK,narb,rbcs_below_univ,caf_mwshielding,li2,rb2}.
+However, most of the cases studied exhibited only two- to fourfold deviation from the universal limit, and interpretation of these cases required an accurate density calibration that was not always performed.
+Some studies showed inelastic rates well below the universal limit, without any resonances \cite{caf_rb,bosonic_nakk,li2_tout}, which can provide only an upper bound for $y$ and leave $q$ undetermined.
 This work has demonstrated how short-range reflectivity makes it possible to access information about short-range interactions and collisional intermediate complexes.
-Our analysis shows that suppression of loss below the universal limit can occur for a wide range of parameters, but strong enhancement of loss beyond the universal limit requires fine tuning: an almost lossless Farby-Perot interferometer tuned to resonance.
+Our analysis showed that suppression of loss below the universal limit could occur for a wide range of parameters, but strong enhancement of loss beyond the universal limit requires fine tuning: an almost lossless Fabry-Perot interferometer tuned to resonance.

-In this work, we have experimentally validated a new approach to realize quantum control of chemistry.
-Previous studies used microwaves \cite{nak_mw,caf_mwshielding} or electric fields \cite{krb_efield_2d} to control losses in systems with strong long-range dipolar interactions by modifying the universal rate limit.
-Here we have used magnetic fields and quantum interference, without need for dipolar interactions, to achieve loss rate constants far larger than the universal limit.
-All these methods control one specific decay channel.
-With the weak resonance, we have also demonstrated that magnetic field can switch between two different mechanism of reactive scattering, occurring in the chemically stable incoming and the lossy closed channels, respectively.
+In this work, we have experimentally validated a method on the basis of external magnetic fields and quantum interference to realize quantum control of chemistry.
+Previous studies used microwaves \cite{nak_mw,caf_mwshielding} or electric fields \cite{krb_efield_2d} to control losses in molecular systems with strong long-range dipolar interactions by modifying the universal rate limit.
+In our study, we used magnetic fields and quantum interference, without the need for dipolar interactions, to achieve loss-rate coefficients that far exceed the universal limit.
+All of these methods control one specific decay channel.
+With the weak resonance, we have also demonstrated that magnetic field can switch between two different mechanisms of reactive scattering, occurring in the chemically stable incoming and the lossy closed channels, respectively.